Improving social welfare in non-cooperative games with different types of quantum resources: Quantum strategies

 For a game $G$, we denote by $Q(G)$ the set of correlations induced by quantum equilibria.
 This set was previously studied in~\cite{auletta_belief-invariant_2016}, where it was compared to the types of classical advice presented in Section~\ref{eq:corr_families}.\footnote{Note, however, that Auletta et al.~\cite{auletta_belief-invariant_2016} denoted it $\text{Quantum(G)}$.}

-Note that because no constraint is placed on the dimension of Hilbert spaces for strategies in defining $Q(G)$, it will generally be sufficient to consider only ``pure'' solutions, composed of pure states and projective measurements, but we will not make use of this assumption here.
-Also, in contrast to the case of correlated advice, there is no clear notion of a canonical quantum solution.
+Note that because no constraint is placed on the dimension of Hilbert spaces for strategies in defining $Q(G)$, we can without loss of generality assume the players' measurements are projective.
+Indeed, by taking a Naimark dilation of their POVMs and incorporating the local ancillary systems into the state, one obtains another quantum solution with projective measurements, producing the same correlations and which is an equilibrium if and only if the initial solution was one.
+It is, however, not \emph{a priori} clear that one can consider only pure states.
+Indeed, while one can purify $\rho$ and obtain the same correlations, if $\rho$ is entangled it is no longer clear that the purified solution remains an equilibrium as the parties could perform measurements on the additional purification spaces.
+Additionally, in contrast to the case of correlated advice, there is no clear notion of a canonical quantum solution.

 Let us finally note that, as also pointed out in~\cite{auletta_belief-invariant_2016}, one can verify that a solution is a quantum equilibrium using semidefinite programming.
 Indeed, we can maximise the average payoff of an individual player while keeping the strategies of the others, as well as the state $\rho$, fixed.
 If their mean payoff is already maximised by their current POVM $\{M^{(i)}_{a_i|t_i}\}_{a_i}$ for each input $t_i$, it means that they have no incentive to unilaterally change their strategy.
 This can be verified for each of the $n$ players separately.